Adelost/javascript-serialization-benchmark/README.md

 4. `pbf`
 5. `bson`

-Due to various reasons outlined in the article, I would not currenly recommend the following libraries:
+Due to various reasons outlined in the article I would not currenly recommend the following libraries:

 * `protons`
 * `google-protobuf`